pavelkral/QFlashlight/README.md

-# Qt Flashlight app for mobile devices
+# Flashlight app for mobile devices